Zailer43/FZMM-Mod/README.md

 ### Head generator
-Modify heads in seconds and get the skin instantly, with the "textures" option you can add accessories, glasses, hats, masks, beards, etc.
-And with the "models" option you can turn your skin into a plushie/mini version, put a pixel art of your skin on a book cover, decapitated and accessories with the color of your choice.
+Modify heads in seconds and get the skin instantly, with the "textures" option you can add accessories, glasses, hats, masks, beards, etc. and with the "models" option you can turn your skin into a plushie/mini version, put a pixel art of your skin on a book cover, decapitated and add accessories with the color of your choice.

 Currently, the default resource pack comes with: